nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 > React is just JS.
 There’s no pseudo code for us to remember.
 React basically embraces you to learn JS.

 We imported the list of the tweets from a json file.
 Similar to css, Webpack can handle other filetypes too.
 One of these filetypes is the `.jsx`.
 This is a common pattern to name React components.
-It's not mandatory thought.
+It's not mandatory though.
 You can use `.js`.

 Note that a React component must always return a single root element.
 In our case this is a `<div>`.
 Try to remove it, it will fail.
 Try to return more elements at the same level, it will again fail.
 One React element at the root level.
 Simple rule right?